15.05.2024 31.12.2032

 KlimPro-Industrie – Avoiding climate-damaging process emissions in industry

-In its climate protection plan, the German government has set the goal of achieving greenhouse gas neutrality by 2045.
+In its climate protection plan, the German government has set itself the goal of achieving greenhouse gas neutrality by 2045.
 German industry must make an important contribution to this.
-With around 20 percent of greenhouse gas emissions, it is the second largest greenhouse gas emitter in Germany.
+After all, with around 24 percent of greenhouse gas emissions, it is the second largest emitter in Germany.

-In sectors of the basic materials industry, such as steel and iron production, the cement industry or the chemical industry, process-related greenhouse gas emissions are hardly avoidable using the current state of technology.
-These so-called "direct" emissions of climate-relevant gases should in the future be avoided as far as possible with the help of innovative technologies and processes, so that the production of important basic materials in Germany can become CO2-neutral.
-The Federal Ministry of Education and Research (BMBF) expects innovative processes in these areas to have a reduction effect that goes far beyond the gradual improvement of existing processes.
-To achieve this, the generation of the most important greenhouse gas, carbon dioxide (CO2), should be avoided as completely as possible - based on so-called Carbon Direct Avoidance (CDA) approaches.
-If this is not feasible, options for capturing CO2 that is still being produced and recycling it (Carbon Capture and Use, CCU) can also be considered.
-In this way, the KlimPro-Industrie funding measure contributes to maintaining the economic success and competitiveness of German industry even under the conditions of an ambitious climate protection policy.
+In sectors of the basic materials industry, such as steel and iron production, the cement industry or the chemical industry, process-related greenhouse gas emissions are virtually unavoidable according to the current state of technology.
+These so-called "direct" emissions of climate-relevant gases are to be avoided as far as possible in future with the help of innovative technologies and processes, so that the production of important raw materials in Germany can become CO2-neutral.
+In order to achieve this, the German Federal Ministry of Education and Research (BMBF) is funding innovative processes in this sector with the KlimPro-Industrie measure.
+The aim is to reduce greenhouse gases significantly beyond the gradual improvement of existing processes.
+This means that the most frequently released greenhouse gas, carbon dioxide (CO2), is to be avoided as much as possible - based on so-called Carbon Direct Avoidance (CDA) approaches.
+If these approaches cannot be fully implemented in practice, there are also options for capturing CO2 that is still being produced and recycling it (Carbon Capture and Use, CCU) or storing it permanently (Carbon Capture and Storage, CCS).
+In this way, KlimPro-Industrie contributes to maintaining the economic success and competitiveness of German industry, even under the conditions of an ambitious climate protection policy.

 This requires new approaches from application-oriented research.
-In the funded projects, special focus is placed on the implementation potential so that the researched processes can have a sustainable impact on the climate.
-This concerns their applicability, the required infrastructure and their economic viability in competition.
-In the projects, the concrete utilisation potential of the respective technology is to be worked out, thus fulfilling an important prerequisite for its further development to application maturity in industry.
-The quantification of the climate protection effect of the technologies is just as much a part of each individual project as of the funding measure as a whole.
+In the funded projects of the current research phase, there is a particular focus on the implementation potential so that the researched processes can have a sustainable impact on the climate.
+This concerns their usability, the required infrastructure and their economic viability in competition.
+In the projects, the concrete utilization potential of the respective technology is to be worked out, thus fulfilling an important prerequisite for its further development to application maturity in industry.
+Quantifying the climate protection impact of the technologies is part of each individual project as well as the funding measure as a whole.

 Last updated on